From Foundation to Future

 A Return, Reimagined

-In 2025, I was appointed one of six global Atelier Champions — a new program aimed at deepening personalization and elevating craftsmanship within B&O’s offering.
-As the UK’s primary contact for Atelier, I work closely with private clients, designers, and the Factory 5 team in Denmark to bring fully customized audio-visual systems to life.
+In 2025, I was appointed one of six global Atelier Champions, acting as the UK’s primary point of contact for bespoke commissions.
+I worked closely with private clients, architects, designers, and B&O’s Factory 5 team in Denmark to bring fully bespoke audio-visual systems to life — integrating sound, space, and materiality in ways unique to each project.

 The Pursuit Continues